Skip to main content

 Troubleshooting

-Verify your GARNET_API_TOKEN secret is set correctly.
-Check the GitHub Actions logs for error messages from the Garnet step.
+Verify GARNET_API_TOKEN is set.
+Check workflow logs for the Garnet step.

 with: